marcosraudkett/nodejs-api-boilerplate/README.md

 ### Development server

-Install all dependencies using npm install
+Install all dependencies using npm install<br>
 Run by using command npm start
 ```
 npm install